Baboy PHPigs

 Current Farmgate Prices by Region

 For Visayas and Mindanao farmers, this means your breakeven needs to be lower than a Luzon farmer's.
-If your breakeven is ₱140/kg and farmgate in your area is ₱175/kg, you're fine.
-But if your breakeven is ₱165/kg, you have almost no margin for a price dip.
+If your breakeven is ₱150/kg and farmgate in your area is ₱195/kg, you have a real cushion.
+But if your breakeven is ₱185/kg, one import shock wipes you out, the same way the late-2025 crash to ₱150-₱180 did.
 Hibal-i ang imong breakeven antes mobaligya.

 Why Prices Differ by Region